Hey Kids (Start Here)

 The sky was clear and cloudless over Pasadena, California.

-Dr. Dale Volker threaded his way past the dusty construction site of Caltech’s latest questionable decision in architectural design, jaywalked across California Boulevard, cut through a shadowed shortcut between close-set brick, and passed through the graceful, solid arches on the eastern side of the Planetary Sciences Building.
+Dr. Dale Volker threaded his way past the dusty construction site of Caltech’s latest questionable decision in architectural design, jaywalked across California Boulevard, cut through a shadowed shortcut between close-set brick buildings, and passed through the graceful, solid arches on the eastern side of the Planetary Sciences Building.

 Once inside, he pulled off his sunglasses and dropped them into his shoulder bag before plunging a hand in after them to fish for his keys.
-His fingers passed over a nest of pens, his VGA adaptor, his iPod, the tangled wires of two sets of headphones, scraps of paper, and countless other little objects of no consequence that made their home next to the sheaf of final papers from “Topics in Advanced Astrophysics.”
+His fingers scrabbled through a nest of pens, his VGA adapter, his iPod, the tangled wires of two pairs of headphones, and scraps of little notes to self that made their home next to the sheaf of final exams from “Topics in Advanced Astrophysics.”

-He really needed a better system of shoulder bag organization.
+He really needed a better system of organization.

 Or something.